jacebenson/cedar/docs/docs/directives.md

 That means anyone can request any query and invoke any Mutation.
 Whatever types and fields are defined in your SDL is data that anyone can access.

-But Redwood encourages being secure by default by defaulting all queries and mutations to have the `@requireAuth` directive when generating SDL or a service.
+But Cedar encourages being secure by default by defaulting all queries and mutations to have the `@requireAuth` directive when generating SDL or a service.
-When your app builds and your server starts up, Redwood checks that **all** queries and mutations have `@requireAuth`, `@skipAuth` or a custom directive applied.
+When your app builds and your server starts up, Cedar checks that **all** queries and mutations have `@requireAuth`, `@skipAuth` or a custom directive applied.

 If not, then your build will fail: